akadstudy/AcademicBlog/content/post/cpp01.md

 ## Activities and Exercises

 One last thing we should mention is the difference between exercises and activities.
 Exercises are completely end-to-end and step-by-step.
-Combined with instructor screencasts, you should never get stuck or be left wondering why something isn't working.

 Activities start off the same as exercises, but leave you with open-ended expansion points for self-study and exploration.
 It's absolutely worth stepping back and spending some time on extending activities.
 The process helps to extend your frame of reference and apply your own creative input to what you've just learned, further embedding your new skills.
 Just in case you run into some roadblocks, at the end of the course you'll still find reference solutions for all activities.